kovidgoyal/kitty/docs/integrations.rst

 `kitty-scrollback.nvim <https://github.com/mikesmithgh/kitty-scrollback.nvim>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-😽 Open your Kitty scrollback buffer with Neovim.
-Ameowzing!
+Browse the scrollback buffer with Neovim, with simple key actions for efficient copy/paste and even execution of commands.

 .. tool_kitty_search: